WELCOME TO

 Terpinolene Dominant Cannabis Strains: Dutch Treat, Golden Pineapple, Lemon Meringue, Orange Cookies, XJ-13

 If you’re looking for a sweet citrus aroma, cannabis strains rich in valencene will be right up your alley.
 Receiving its name from sweet Valencia oranges, this cannabis terpene has a bright, zesty smell.
-Medical professionals have analyzed valencene for its potential medicinal properties, including providing relief from allergens or allergy-related symptom effects.
+Medical professionals have analyzed valencene for its potential medicinal properties, including anti-allergic effects.
 It has a vaporization point of 254°F.

 Synergistic Compounds: Bisabolol, Limonene

-Valencene Dominant Cannabis Strains: ACDC, Agent Orange, Durban Poison, Sour Diesel, Tangi
+Valencene Dominant Cannabis Strains: ACDC, Agent Orange, Durban Poison, Sour Diesel, Tangie

-When you head to a medical marijuana dispensary, chances are, you’re on the hunt for something with potential medical benefits.
-Fortunately, terpenes and their effects can help amplify the medical potential of marijuana strains.
+When you head to a cannabis dispensary, chances are, you’re on the hunt for something with potential medical benefits.
+Fortunately, terpenes and their effects can help amplify the medical potential of cannabis strains.
 And as you can see by the above cannabis terpene profiles, each terpene has the potential to offer multiple health benefits.

 Terpenes are actively studied for their medicinal properties that can be used to benefit various conditions.